jmzambon/libreoffice-code-highlighter/README.md

 # Code Highlighter 2
-Code snippet highlighter for LibreOffice Writer.
+Code snippet highlighter for LibreOffice Writer, Calc, Impress and Draw.

 Code Highlighter 2 is a fork of [Code Highlighter](https://github.com/slgobinath/libreoffice-code-highlighter), originally created by [slgobinath](https://github.com/slgobinath) and no longer maintained.